DanielTakeshi/svg/README.md

 ## Installation

-The original repository doesn't give information about how to install, so here's what I had to do, plus a few other comments:
+The original repository doesn't give information about how to install, so I mostly followed [this report][4].

-- Mostly follow [this issue report][4] to match versions.
 For example, we need [an older scikit-image version][2] to get image metrics to work.
-- I followed [this pull request][1] to use pytorch=1.0.0 (and presumably torchvision==0.2.1 [since that's the matching version according to the PyTorch website][3]).
+I followed [this pull request][1] to use pytorch=1.0.0 (and presumably torchvision==0.2.1 [since that's the matching version according to the PyTorch website][3]).
+All this should be in the conda `.yml` files to install:
-- TensorFlow is only used for some transformations, and not for training.

-I put this information into conda .yml files to install:

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh